hyde/hyde/README.rst

 You can also take a look at `Hyde Powered Websites`_ for inspiration and reference.

 Currently hyde is only supported on python 2.7.x.
-Python 3.x support is in progress, thanks to `jonafato`_.

-Active development of hyde had stalled for some time, but thanks to `llonchj`_ and `jonafato`_ there is now a slow but steady progress towards 1.0.
+Python 3.x support is being tackled in version 1.0, thanks to `llonchj`_ and `jonafato`_ for their work in moving towards 1.0.

-Mailing List:  `hyde-dev`_ on google groups.
-IRC: #hyde on freenode
+A new slack has been created for current development, any information about how to help or contribute to active development can be found there: [join here](https://join.slack.com/t/hyde-network/shared_invite/zt-cxbso1ba-pHM1BGbDA9t9dBa20hLVNQ).

 Installation